Skip to content

 Scaling Policies

-2. Simple / Step Scaling
+2. Scheduled Scaling

 • Anticipate scaling based on known usage patterns